 When the WPDVI-DVIBNC5 breakout cable is connected to the HD201x, DVI-D cables may be connected to the female DVI connector of the break-out cable to supply digital DVI input signals.
-When interfacing component analog video to the HD201x one must use the dedicated CBVS IN Y/G IN CONTRACT BNC on the HD201x rear panel and the Red + Blue wires on the WPDVI-DVIBNC5 break-out cable.
-The Y/G element of a component analog video signal is connected directly to BNC labelled CBVS IN Y/G IN CONTRACT BLUE wire on the break-out cable.
-The Pr/R element of a component analog signal should be connected to the BLUE wire on the break-out cable.
-External H sync (if applicable) should be connected to the BLACK channel of the break-out cable.
+When interfacing component analog video to the HD201x one must use the dedicated CBVS IN Y/G IN CBVS IN On the rear panel and the Red + Blue wires on the WPDVI-DVIBNC5 break-out cable.
+The Y/G element of a component analog video signal is connected directly to BNC labelled CBVS IN Y/G IN CBVS IN on the rear panel.
+The Pb/B element of a component analog signal should be connected to the BLUE wire on the break-out cable.
+The Pr/R element of a component analog signal should be connected to the RED wire on the break-out cable.
+External H sync (if applicable) should be connected to the GREY channel of the break-out cable.
+External V sync (if applicable) should be connected to the BLACK channel of the break-out cable.
 At the time of this manual's writing, component analog video inputs are not supported.
 Support for this feature will be included in the next firmware release.